Baltimore Otoplasty (ear pinning)

 Length of surgery

-The procedure takes approximately 3 hours and you will go to the recovery room for a short period of time.
+The procedure takes approximately 3 hours and you will go to the recovery room for a short period.
 The surgeon will wrap your head with a fluffy bandage to protect the ears.
 Once your vital signs are stable, you will be discharged to go home.

 What is the right age for an Otoplasty procedure?